ogie-stogie/ratctf_writeup/README.md

 ## Information gathering
 First I downloaded all the html’s that I could access so I could read and think about potential attack vectors.
 I searched for any get methods so I could attack via the URL parameters, however none were found on the site.

+## Looking for vulnerable ports
-I used nmap to see what ports were open (22/tcp, 80/tcp, 3000/tcp)
+I used nmap to see what ports were open (22/tcp, 80/tcp, 3000/tcp) I tried using scp over ports 22, 80, 3000 to see if I could return the directory listing to my machine.
 ![](https://github.com/tbart27/ratctf_writeup/blob/master/Screenshot%20from%202020-09-07%2008-44-39.png)

+## XSS attacks

+## XXE attacks

+## SSTI attacks

+## jwt.io